-Once the mushrooms have softened and begun to brown, add the butter, garlic, and thyme (or herbs of choice) to the pan and saute over medium-high heat only stirring very occasionally, to allow the mushrooms to further brown and become coated in the garlic butter mixture.Chef's note: If you want to de-glaze the pan to pick up all the wonderful flavor from the brown bits on the bottom of the pan then add 1-2tbsp of liquid (wine, sherry, broth, or even water) in the last 2 minutes, and stir the mushrooms continually until all liquid is evaporated.
+Once the mushrooms have softened and begun to brown, add the butter, garlic, and thyme (or herbs of choice) to the pan and saute over medium-high heat only stirring very occasionally, to allow the mushrooms to further brown and become coated in the garlic butter mixture (2-3 minutes)

-Add any spices in the last 30 seconds of cooking, including any salt.
+Add salt and pepper, along with any other spices in the last 30 seconds of cooking.

 Sauteed wild mushrooms don't release as much water as white mushrooms - at least in the case of chantarelles, morels, shiitakes, etc. This means they are usually easier to sauté.